willshen8/Calculator/README.md

 # Calculator
-This is an exercise that I have done to improve my CSS and javascript skills, it does basic calculations.
+A basic calculator done using HTML, CSS and javascript, it does the basic calculations so far.

 To see how it looks, please visit my codepen at: https://codepen.io/willshen8/pen/zpjyBX